 While you can never eliminate risk, implementing defenses that make your applications more challenging to compromise will greatly increase the probability that criminal organizations will focus their attention elsewhere.

-F5’s Shape Artificial Intelligence bot and fraud protection platform protects over 500 million financial services accounts, 60% of North American consumer banking, including at 9 of the top 15 US banks.
+F5’s integrated fraud and abuse platform provides customer safety and trust for over 500 million financial services accounts, 60% of North American consumer banking, including at 9 of the top 15 US banks.

 You shouldn’t have to choose between delighting your customers and eliminating friction from the user experience.